Gori/air/docs/roadmap.md

 **The AIR (AI Readiness Assessment) platform has been successfully built and is ready for deployment!**

 ### **What's Been Delivered**
-- **Complete SaaS Application**: End-to-end AI readiness assessment platform
+- ✅ Complete SaaS Application baseline
-- **8 Phases Completed**: From foundation to email integration (Phases 1-8)
+- ✅ Phases 1–8 largely complete (see ✅/❌ above for gaps)
-- **Production-Ready Code**: TypeScript, modern React, comprehensive error handling
+- ✅ Production-ready TypeScript + React code, with robust error handling
-- **13x Test Coverage Improvement**: From 0.73% to 9.37% with integration tests
+- ✅ Test Coverage up from 0.73% to 9.37%
-- **Beautiful UI**: Modern design with charts, dashboards, and responsive layouts
+- ✅ Modern UI with dashboards and simple charts

 ### **Ready for Use**
 The platform can now: